 Watch Save Mt Major Video - Alton Bay NH

-Mount Major near West Alton is a rocky summit with extensive views of Lake Winnipesaukee and the Belknap Range, and even the White Mountains in clear weather.
-It’s a favorite hike of childrens’ camps, so you can expect heavy traffic even on weekdays in the summer.
+Mount Major near West Alton is a rocky smooth summit with extensive views of Lake Winnipesaukee and the Belknap Range, and even the White Mountains in clear weather.
+It’s a favorite hike of childrens’ camps, so you can expect heavy traffic even on weekdays in the summer and fall

-Watching boats on the lake is a common pastime, and the biggest boat of all is the MS Mount Washington.
-Its route to Alton takes it past the mountain on Sundays and Thursdays during the summer at about 11 AM, returning about 11:30 AM.
+Watching boats on the lake is a common pastime from the summit, and the biggest boat of all is the M/S Mount Washington.
+It’s route to Alton Bay takes it past the mountain on Sundays and Thursdays during the summer at about 11 AM, departing the docks at about 11:30 AM.
 Check cruisenh.com for schedule changes.

-Then-landowner George Phippen built a stone hut for hikers on the summit in 1925, but the roof blew off the next winter.
+The landowner George Phippen built a stone hut for hikers on the summit in 1925, but the roof blew off the next winter.
 A stronger roof lasted two winters before blowing off in the spring of 1928.
-The stone walls still provide shelter from the wind.
+The stone walls reamain to this day and still provide shelter from the wind for hikers on the summit.
+The property was eventually reverted to the Town of Alton.
+And while roof-less, the walls have stood strong till this day and give hikers what Mr. Phippen had always hoped for. welcome to the summit of Mount Major 🙂

 Maps: USGS West Alton